danReynolds/Personal-Site/_posts/2021-02-05-Apollo-Invalidation-Policies.md

 1. It centralizes the logic for invalidating the cache - developers can open up their invalidation policies and see what happens when changes are made to different types in the cache.
 2. It codifies the relationships between types - The Apollo cache is not a relational database, it doesn't know that changes to one type might effect lifecycle of another.
 The problem is that many clients may be dealing with highly relationald data, and tools like invalidation policies can help by adding a relational layer on top of the core cache API.
-3. It handles cases where you don't have the IDs of the entities that should be effected.
+3. It handles cases where you don't have the IDs of the entities that should be affected.
 In our example above, we didn't need to know that our deleted employee belonged to `Team:2`, the invalidation policy will go through all teams to look for that entity and remove them.

-> Note: If iterating through all entities like this could be a performance concern because your application has a large number of entities of a given type and frequent updates, that's definitely something to consider.
+> Note: If iterating through all entities like this could be a performance concern because your application has a large number of entities of a given type and performs frequent updates, that's definitely something to consider and test.

 Despite these benefits, it's still a good chunk of code and mental overhead for developers to process in order to achieve complete cache consistency and it illustrates the challenge of maintaining highly relational data on the client.
 Neither Redux nor Apollo Client were built expressly for managing highly relational data and if you have a solution you've found effective on your own projects I'd love to hear about it, you can find me on[Twitter](https://twitter.com/TheDerivative).